NVIDIA/CloudXR/arcore-android-sdk/samples/hello_cloudxr_c/README.md

     * `-el [on|off]`
         * Enable/disable environmental lighting support.
         * Default is on, if performance issues try turning off.
-    * `-ca [host|<cloud anchor ID>]`
-        * Enable sharing recorded anchor data via Google ARCore Cloud Anchor support
-        * Use 'host' to save anchors to cloud, or provide cloud anchor ID to load that anchor set from cloud.
-NOTE: For more information on using launch options and a full list of all available options, see the ***Command-Line Options*** section of the online CloudXR documentation.
+* For more information on using launch options and a full list of all available options, see the ***Command-Line Options*** section of the online CloudXR documentation.

 License
 ----------------------